tjelvar-olsson/tjelvar-olsson.github.io/_drafts/ansible_playbook_for_installing_the_gbrowse_genome_browser.md

 ---

-In previous posts I have described [how to use ansible to create automated and reproducible work flows for installing scientific software] and [how to create reusable Ansible components].
-In this post we will create a playbook for installing the genome browser GBrowse2 and in the process we will learn how to install and manage services, such as Apache, using Ansible.
+In previous posts I have described [how to use ansible to create automated and reproducible work flows for installing scientific software](% post_url 2015-04-02-how-to-create-automated-and-reproducible-work-flows-for-installing-scientific-software %}) and [how to create reusable Ansible components].
+In this post we will create a playbook for installing the genome browser GBrowse and in the process we will learn how to install and manage services, such as Apache, using Ansible.

 ## Adding ``Bio::Graphics`` to the ``bio_perl`` role

-GBrowse2 does not only depend on ``Bio::Perl`` it also depends on ``Bio::Graphics``.
+GBrowse does not only depend on ``Bio::Perl`` it also depends on ``Bio::Graphics``.
 At this point we could add a role for installing ``Bio::Graphics``.
 However, I prefer to add the installation of it to the existing ``bio_perl`` role.